 There was even a short-lived attempt to set up a planned community of Italian winegrowers in the swampy hinterland of Jackson Bay, which probably didn’t seem like a good idea even at the time.
 A landscape and locale more unlike the Mediterranean is hard to imagine.

 The fishing down here is pretty good, too, and there are charters available to get you in there.
-There’s hunting and trout-fishing opportunities everywhere, and more tramping than you can poke a Lecki pole at.
+There are hunting and trout-fishing opportunities everywhere, and more tramping than you can poke a Lecki pole at.
 Just don’t forget your insect repellent.